-The U.S. Food and Drug Administration (FDA) granted OV101 orphan drug designation in September 2016 to treat Angelman syndrome.
-The agency extended this designation to treat fragile X syndrome in October 2017.
-The FDA further granted OV101 rare pediatric disease designation in June 2020.
+The U.S. Food and Drug Administration (FDA) granted OV101 orphan drug designation in September 2016 to treat Angelman syndrome, and then extended the designation to fragile X syndrome in October 2017.
+OV101 was given a rare pediatric disease designation in June 2020.

 How does OV101 work?

-OV101 is an oral medication that selectively activates GABA receptors that are located on the surface of nerve cells outside the synapse.
+OV101 is a medication that selectively activates GABA receptors present on the surface of nerve cells outside the synapse.
 A synapse is a narrow space between two nerve cells where they communicate via chemical messengers called neurotransmitters.

 GABA is a neurotransmitter that acts on two types of receptors: synaptic receptors (between two nerve cells) and extra-synaptic receptors (away from the nerve cell terminal).
 OV101 binds specifically to the extra-synaptic GABA receptors.